exvertus/thomasflanigan/content/posts/hosting-with-gke.md

 When an organization approached their server capacity, they were forced to buy more.
 This created obvious planning and resource-utilization headaches, the most ironic being servers unable to handle a sudden influx in traffic due to a web app going viral.
 Broadly the industry would settle on a more sharing-economy approach to computing power, democratizing access to scalable resources with pay-as-you-go pricing.
-For SaaS, container technology, combined with the ability to automatically create additional VMs via a cloud provider, meant the tools are now there for even small organizations to automate this problem away.
+For SaaS, container technology, combined with the ability to automatically create additional VMs via a cloud provider, meant the tools are available for even small organizations to automate this problem away.

 And scalability is just one of many concerns that running a web app raises.